-I've been interviewed or quoted in the media about 950 times as an expert on entertainment and technology law and business.
+I've been interviewed or quoted in the media almost 1000 times as an expert on entertainment and technology law and business.

 You can find me on/in international, national and local television, radio, print and online outlets, including The New York Times, Wall Street Journal, Washington Post, The Economist, Entertainment Weekly, Los Angeles Times, Variety, Hollywood Reporter, New York Post, Associated Press, Reuters and Bloomberg News, and including appearances on the Today Show, Good Morning America, CBS This Morning, ABC World News Tonight, CBS Evening News, NBC Nightly News, CNBC, MSNBC, CNN HLN, Bloomberg television, Fox Business News, Los Angeles channels 2, 4, 5, 7, 9, 11 and 13, Canadian radio and national television (CBC and CTV), New Zealand radio and television, BBC Radio, Australian radio (ABC), NPR, and other U.S. local and national radio stations.